bcb/alabaster/docs/customization.rst

 Customization
 =============

-Alabaster's behavior & style can be customized in multiple ways:
+Cygnus's behavior & style can be customized in multiple ways:

 * Various template-level or nontrivial-style settings can be configured via your ``conf.py`` in ``html_theme_options``; see :ref:`theme-options`.
-* As of Alabaster 0.7.8, you can provide your own CSS stylesheet overrides via a :ref:`custom stylesheet <custom-stylesheet>`.
+* As of Cygnus 0.7.8, you can provide your own CSS stylesheet overrides via a :ref:`custom stylesheet <custom-stylesheet>`.
 This is suitable for changes that only need minor CSS modifications.